 Should You Blitzscale?

 This approach does not always work, and it shouldn’t always be the go-to strategy.
 If you believe taking on additional cost and facing uncertainty is not advantageous, then first follow the traditional rules of conducting business.
 Then, slowly implement blitzscaling.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.